-Privacy and Information in Ontario
+Privacy and Information — Ontario

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-The CRA is legally required to protect your personal tax information.
-Section 241 of the Income Tax Act makes unauthorized disclosure of taxpayer information a criminal offence.
+The CRA's confidentiality duty is criminal, not aspirational.
+Section 241 of the Income Tax Act makes unauthorised disclosure of taxpayer information a criminal offence — and that has real teeth in cases of leaked data.

 The Privacy Act and the Taxpayer Bill of Rights (Right #3) give you the right to have your information treated as confidential.
-No CRA employee can share your information without your written consent unless specifically authorized by law.
+No CRA employee may share your information without your written consent unless a specific provision of law authorises it.

 You have the right to access your own information.
-You can view much of it through My Account, or submit a formal request under the Access to Information and Privacy (ATIP) process.
-The CRA must respond within 30 days.
+Most of it is visible through My Account; for the rest, file an Access to Information and Privacy (ATIP) request.
+CRA owes a response within 30 days (extendable in narrow circumstances).

 When does it apply?

-This applies to every person and business that files taxes or interacts with the CRA in any way.
+Applies to every person and business that files taxes or interacts with the CRA.

-- Your privacy rights apply whether you are filing a return, being audited, or receiving benefits.
+- The rights run whether you're filing, being audited, or receiving benefits.

-- These protections cover all CRA interactions — phone, mail, online, and in person.
+- They cover every interaction channel — phone, mail, online, and in person.

 What to Do If the CRA Improperly Discloses Your Tax Information in Canada

-- Access your information through My Account — it shows your returns, assessments, benefit payments, and correspondence.
+- Use My Account for the standard view: returns, assessments, benefit payments, correspondence.

-- Submit an ATIP request if you need detailed records the CRA holds about you.
+- Submit an ATIP request if you need detailed internal CRA records about your file.
+They're often the smoking gun in disputes.

-- File a complaint with the Privacy Commissioner if you believe your information was shared improperly.
+- File with the Privacy Commissioner if you believe your information was shared improperly.

 What should you NOT do?

-- Don't assume the CRA can share your information freely — they need legal authority or your written consent.
+- Don't assume CRA can share your data freely.
+They need legal authority or your written consent.

 How Ontario differs from federal law